andynines/automail/readme.txt

 ---
 Open settings.py to configure a new bot.
 Automail will not work properly until it is given the parameters to properly connect to a valid email account.
 Run launch.py to activate the bot.
+The composer looks at each individual line of the content file as a possible selection.

+Sample Email
+---
+Subject: Your daily quote has arrived
+"Every time we open our mouths, people can look into our minds."

+Have a nice day!
+Fork me on GitHub: https://www.github.com/andynines/automail